 An EventNewThread triggers when a process spawns a new thread.
-The Event class' getThread function will return the original Thread that performed the spawn operation, while EventNewThread's getNewThread will return the newly created Thread.
+The Event class' getThread function returns the original Thread that performed the spawn operation, while EventNewThread's getNewThread returns the newly created Thread.

 This event is never instantiated by ProcControlAPI and simply serves as a place-holder type for a user to deal with thread creation without having to deal with the specifics of LWP and user thread creation.